Hugh Martin-Leake

+Early life and education

 Martin-Leake was born in Hadley, Middlesex to William and Louisa Harriet (born Tennant) Martin-Leake and was educated at Dulwich and Christ College, Cambridge.

+Career

 After receiving a degree, he worked under Marshall Ward on plant diseases in hops.

+Pemberanda 1901-1904

 He applied for a position of biologist in Bihar and found the position already taken.
-In 1901 he was asked if he was interested since the previous holder had died from cholera.
+In 1901, he was asked if he was interested since the previous holder had died from cholera.
 He took up the position and went to Muzaffarpur.
-He married Lois Millicent Frieda, the daughter of a chemist colleague of his, W.P.
-Bloxham.

 His work on indigo involved the examination of different varieties and the genetic improvement of the crop.
 He also had to solve seed dormancy issues, which he achieved by having them fed to ducks or by mechanical abrasion.
 He collected varieties with the help of A.T.
 Gage (then at the Sibpur botanic gardens) going on tour across the region.
 His attempts however were cut short due to the decline in the indigo industry following the synthesis of aniline.
 The research station at Pemberanda was placed under Bernard Coventry and Lord Curzon approved the development of agricultural research at Pusa.
-Leake was offered a position in the Indian Agricultural Service in 1904 and served briefly as garden in-charge at Saharanpur.
-Here he trained two Indian assistants for cotton breeding and one of them, Ram Prasad Singh (later Rai Sahib Ram Prasad Singh) became a cotton breeder of repute.
-Leake also worked on opium production with demand for morphine rising during World War I. He worked along with H.E.
-Annett on crop diversity in Papaver somniferum and morphine yields.
-He examined a measure that he called "effective rainfall", a cumulative measure of rain, and its effect on yield through statistical correlation.